-Kape Technologies, a former malware distributor that operates in Israel, has now acquired four different VPN services and a collection of VPN “review” websites that rank Kape’s VPN holdings at the top of their recommendations.
-This report examines the controversial history of Kape Technologies and its rapid expansion into the VPN industry.
+Kape Technologies (formerly Crossrider) has now acquired four different VPN services and a collection of VPN “review” websites that rank Kape’s VPN holdings at the top of their recommendations.
+This report examines the history of Kape Technologies and its rapid expansion into the VPN industry.

 - The people behind Kape and Crossrider